Azure/hpcpack-acm/src/deployment/doc/aad-configuration.md

 ![](AAD2.png)

-From there, you have do more management work, or explore more options to the Azure AD app.
+From there, you can do more management work, or explore more options to the Azure AD app.